 It typically involves discussing the terms and conditions of an agreement, as well as determining a course of action to resolve any disputes that may arise prior to reaching a new, legally binding agreement.

 Before the document is signed, you can negotiate (or change) parts of the contract until everyone in the business relationship agrees to the new terms.

-Every contract has an underlying goal, and knowing what that is can make the discussion smoother.
+Every contract has an underlying goal, and knowing what that is will help discussions progress more easily.

 With that in mind, ask yourself if your contract negotiation goals can stand up to the following questions: